umd-lib/personnel-request-budgeting/docs/Reports.md

 <% end %>
 ```
 This will add something like: report[:parameters] = { department_id: 19 }
-to your Report object when saving in the Reportnew action.
+to your Report object when saving in the report#new action.